robstoll/tutteli-gradle-plugins/README.md

     | gpgPassphrase   | GPG_PASSPHRASE     |
     | gpgKeyRing      | GPG_KEY_RING       |
     | gpgKeyId        | GPG_KEY_ID         |
-- The private gpg key can also be provided via GPG_SIGNING_KEY instead of pointing to a file via gpgKeyring
+- The private gpg key can also be provided via GPG_SIGNING_KEY instead of pointing to a file via gpgKeyRing

 # ch.tutteli.spek [🔗](https://plugins.gradle.org/plugin/ch.tutteli.spek/0.31.0)
 Applies the junitjacoco plugin (which itself applies the junit and jacoco plugin, see two sections above)